mapeditor/tiled/docs/manual/export.rst

 Lua
 ---

-Maps can be exported to Lua code.
+Maps and tilesets can be exported to Lua code.
 This export option supports most of Tiled's features and is useful when using a Lua-based framework like `LÖVE`_ (with `Simple Tiled Implementation`_), `Corona`_ (with `ponytiled`_ or `Dusk Engine`_) or `Defold`_.